cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 ##### Alternative 6: Explore using Gateway IP as a condition in IAM policies

-This method restricts S3 access based on the IP address of a gateway, offering a straightforward solution to secure access based on network conditions.
+This method restricts S3 access based on the IP address of a gateway, offering a solution to secure access based on network conditions.
 However, its effectiveness depends on stable network configurations and may not accommodate dynamic environments.